RaspberryPiFoundation/python-curriculum/en-GB/lessons/Minecraft2D/Minecraft2D - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

-Students can also make use of the materials which accompany these challenges.Files included in this project's Resources folder (found under the 'Download Project Materials' link):
+Students can also make use of the materials which accompany these challenges.
+Files included in this project's Resources folder (found under the 'Download Project Materials' link):

 + Minecraft2D.py
 + variables.py